Hypoglycaemia happens when the blood glucose level is less than 4 mmol/l, or where your child has symptoms of

-Giving a glucagon injection with the GlucaGen™ hypokit for severe hypoglycaemia
+How do I give a glucagon injection with the GlucaGen™ hypokit for severe hypoglycaemia?

 The GlucaGen™ hypokit contains a synthetic form of glucagon.
-It can only be given by parents and others who have been appropriately trained can give a glucagon injection.
+Only parents and others who have been appropriately trained can give a glucagon injection.

 What happens during recovery from severe hypoglycaemia following glucagon injection?

-- the child or adolescent should generally wake within 5 to 10 minutes of receiving the glucagon.
-If a convulsion has occurred it should usually be short and does not cause permanent damage
+- the child or adolescent should generally wake within 5 to 10 minutes of receiving the glucagon - if they have had a convulsion, it should usually be short and does not cause permanent damage

 - when the child or adolescent is awake, give sips of sweet fluid (such as juice drink, lemonade)

-- severe hypoglycaemia can cause vomiting and/or severe headache.
-Continue to offer sips of sweet fluid until the child can tolerate small amounts of slow acting carbohydrate (crackers)
+- severe hypoglycaemia can cause vomiting and/or severe headache - continue to offer sips of sweet fluid until the child can take small amounts of slow acting carbohydrate (crackers)

 - monitor the blood glucose levels every 15 minutes

 - call your diabetes team for advice on insulin doses following the episode

-- follow up review at diabetes clinic will be required
+- your child will need follow up review at diabetes clinic